 As soon as your homestay placement is confirmed, you should contact your host to introduce yourself and to share your arrival information.
 This is very important, so that you can arrange for pick-up in Victoria at the airport, ferry terminal, bus station or another location you have agreed upon.
-To make sure your homestay family can easily pick you up, book a flight that arrives between 8:00am and 9:00pm on your program's set Arrival Date and Departure Date.
-Please read complete Homestay Arrival information here.
+To make sure your homestay family can easily pick you up, book a flight that arrives between 8:00am and 10:00pm on your program's set Arrival Date and Departure Date.
+Please read complete Homestay Arrival information.

-- once your accommodations have been arranged, you must contact your host family to tell them where you are staying, so arrangements for pick up can be made
+Once your accommodations have been arranged, you must contact your host family to tell them where you are staying, so arrangements for pick up can be made

-- you should aim to arrive on the weekends or weekday evenings, no later than 10pm (and not during the weekday work hours) so that host families can make the necessary arrangements to pick you up
+You should aim to arrive on the weekends or weekday evenings, no later than 10pm (and not during the weekday work hours) so that host families can make the necessary arrangements to pick you up

 If you are planning to arrive in the Homestay home after the hosting dates listed, you must contact your host with your request via email, with at least one week’s notice.
 We suggest that you carry your host’s cell phone number with you so you can phone or email them if there are changes or delays to your travel arrangements while you are travelling.
 If you have a cell phone, please provide your host with the number in case they need to call you.